8 Things to Know About Colorectal Cancer Screenings

 Regular screening exams for colorectal cancer – also known as colon cancer and rectal cancer depending on where it starts – can find cancer at an early stage before it has spread.

-“When colorectal cancer is diagnosed at earlier stages, treatment options are more successful,” says Walter Coyle, MD, a gastroenterologist at Scripps Clinic.
+“When colorectal cancer is diagnosed at earlier stages, treatment options are more successful,” says Walter Coyle, MD, a gastroenterologist with Scripps Cancer Center and Scripps Clinic.
 “That is why it’s important when the time comes to talk to your doctor about when and how you should be screened for colon cancer.”

 The risk of getting colorectal cancer increases as you get older.
 Other risk factors include having inflammatory bowel disease, family history of colorectal cancer or a genetic syndrome.

-There are two main types of screening for colorectal cancer: stool-based tests and direct visual exams.
+There are now three main types of screening for colorectal cancer: stool-based tests, a new FDA approved blood test and direct visual exams.

-Colorectal cancer is the third leading cause of cancer-related deaths in men and fourth leading cause of cancer-related deaths in women in the U.S. It is expected to cause about 52,010 deaths this year.
+Colorectal cancer is also the third leading cause of cancer-related deaths in men and the fourth leading cause in women.
+It is expected to cause about 52,900 deaths this year.

 2. Colorectal cancer develops slowly, with few early signs or symptoms

-As the disease progresses, symptoms may include blood in the stool, rectal bleeding or abdominal pain.
-It may also include a change in bowel habits that lasts for a few days or more, such as diarrhea, constipation, or narrowing of the stool.
+As it progresses, symptoms may include blood in the stool, rectal bleeding, abdominal pain, or a change in bowel habits that lasts for a few weeks or more, such as diarrhea, constipation or narrowing of the stool.
 If you notice any of these symptoms, call your doctor.

 “Other conditions may also cause these symptoms, so it is important to identify the cause and get treatment,” Dr. Coyle says.